Read This Week

-70th Read This Week feature!
-Just about every week (I’ve missed some) I post articles, essays, and/or journal articles/papers that I’ve read and think you will benefit from reading based on your interest in Gradient Lair.
+This is my 79th Read This Week feature where each week I share the best articles, essays, Storify and/or journal articles/papers that I read in the previous week, which you may be interested in based on your interest in Gradient Lair.

 Stay tuned for next week’s suggestions!